How to Find the Right Software Development Agency in Europe (2026 Guide)

 Clutch and G2 — Useful for shortlisting, not for decision-making.
 Reviews are curated and agencies pay for placement.
 Use these to find names to research further, not to make final calls.

 GitHub and open-source contributions — For technical agencies, public code is the most honest signal.
+Agencies that have shipped real custom SaaS platforms will typically have engineers with visible open-source contributions.
 Find their team members on GitHub and look at their actual output.

 Conference and community presence — Agencies that contribute to the developer community — talks, open-source tools, technical writing — are usually more technically credible than agencies that only exist in sales contexts.